sristivats/minimum-path/README.md

-# Minimal-Cost-Path-Finder
+# Minimal-Path-Finder

 A web application that finds the most efficient path between two points using Dijkstra's algorithm.
 Designed with a clean React frontend and a Flask backend

 ## Features

--  Input source and destination nodes
+-  Enter source and destination nodes

--  Displays shortest path and total distance
+-  Calculates and displays the shortest path and total cost

--  Built using Dijkstra’s algorithm
+-  Built on Dijkstra’s shortest path algorithm

--  Visual twin maps (satellite and outline)
+-  Dual map views: satellite and outline modes

--  Fully deployed frontend and backend
+-  Fully deployed, with both frontend and backend integrated

 ## API Reference